arpabet/glue/README.md

 * Interface
 * Function

-Glue Framework does not support Struct type as the bean instance type.
+Glue Framework does not support Struct type as the bean instance type, in order to inject the object please use pointer on it.

 ### Function

 Function in golang is the first type citizen, therefore Bean Framework supports injection of functions by default.
+But you can have only unique args list of them.
+This funtionality is perfect to inject Lazy implementations.

 Example:
 ```